emaphp/backbone.prism/README.md

 ```

 <br/>
 Whenever a new state is applied we communicate it to the listener component.
-In this case we use the *command* method to send the amount of clicks registered.
+In this case we use the *trigger* method to send the amount of clicks registered.

 <br/>